gingerbeardman/Macros/Macros.novaextension/README.md

 It is possible to set whether or not the macro should use a local clipboard while being executed.
 The local clipboard is generally advantageous (thus the default) but sometimes you may want the macro to affect the “real” clipboard and can disable this option.

+### Actions

+The following actions are recorded:

+- INS (text insertion)
+- DEL (text deletion)
+- POS (relative changes in cursor position)
+- SEL (selected text ranges)

 ### Configuration

 To configure global preferences, open **Extensions → Extension Library...** then select Macros's **Settings** tab.

+- Recording
+  - Compress Macro
+    - default: on
+- Playback
-- Enable Slow Playback
+  - Adjust Playback Speed
     - default: off
-- Slow Playback Speed (milliseconds)
+  - Playback Speed (milliseconds)
     - default: 100